Simon Barlow: Storylines

 After the explosion at Victoria Court in May 2015, Simon is unaware that Leanne's partner, Kal Nazir (Jimi Mistry), has died after saving Amy from the fire.
 He learns Kal has died from Kal's mother, Yasmeen Nazir (Shelley King) and Simon is devastated.
 In June 2015, when Leanne asks Simon to do a simple job while sorting out Kal's belongings with Kal's children, Alya (Sair Khan) and Zeedan (Qasim Akhtar), Simon refuses.
 Simon later storms out of the flat and when he returns, Leanne is annoyed that Simon has eaten and she asks him to wash up.
 When Leanne tries to talk to Simon about how she knows he has lost Lucy, Simon angrily points out she died and he throws a remote at Leanne.
 Leanne takes Simon to the Barlows house and when asked about the bruise, Leanne lies that it was caused by a cupboard door.
 Later, Simon apologises to Leanne and she apologises to him for what he's been through, but she warns him he can't do what he did again, no matter how angry he gets.
 The next day, Leanne and Simon go to France to visit Leanne's grandmother Gloria Price (Sue Johnston) to forget about recent events.
-In July 2015, Simon is later given a shattering blow when he discovers that Deirdre died on the day of her birthday and homecoming party.
+In July 2015, Simon is later given a shattering blow when he discovers that Deirdre has died on the day of her birthday and homecoming party.
 Along with Leanne and Steve’s mother Liz McDonald (Beverly Callard), he is held hostage by Liz’s boyfriend Dan Jones, and discovers Leanne’s past prostitution from Dan.
-He becomes angry and when Leanne tries to talk to him about it, he hits her broken wrist.
+He becomes angry and when Leanne tries to talk to him about it, and hits her broken wrist.